Tracking the use of your client’s Paycheck Protection Program loan funds

 You are probably using many of these in your daily workflow.
 The good news is that there’s more than one right way – you may choose one or more of these options that you’re not already using for other purposes.

 Any of these tools can be used alone, or in combination:

 Classes are available in QuickBooks Online Plus and Advanced.
 They allow you to filter your reports for related transactions.
 Classes are a good choice, provided that you are not already using them for something else.

 Turn on Classes in Gear > Account and Settings > Advanced > Categories > Track Classes.
 Then, go to Gear > All Lists > Classes and create a Class called “PPP.”

 Assign the “PPP” class to your client’s funding Deposit.
 Use the “PPP” class on all your client’s relevant bills, checks, and expenses for rent, mortgage interest, and utilities.

 For your client’s Payroll Expenses, you may be able to assign them to the “PPP” class during your payroll run.
 If not, bookkeepers can use the Reclassify tool under the Briefcase in QuickBooks Online Accountant to assign the “PPP” class.

-When your client applies for loan forgiveness at the end of the 8-week period after disbursement, run a Profit and Loss Statement for your client for the 8-week period, filtered by this “PPP” class, for a list of all of your client’s related expenses.
+When your client applies for loan forgiveness at the end of the eight-week period after disbursement, run a P&L Statement for your client for the eight-week period, filtered by this “PPP” class, for a list of all of your client’s related expenses.